This post is sponsored by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Tip: place crumpled tissue paper under anything that needs a little height, like the mug and snacks.
 You can also use the tissue paper to fill in empty spaces.

 Finish the basket by punching a hole in the Get well soon! tag and tying it to the basket with a little ribbon.

 Don’t forget to tuck in the Sick Day Checklist, too!

 I’m so happy with how this Cough, Cold, and Flu Care Package turned out!

-It’s makes such a sweet gift for anyone who’s ill.
+It’s makes such a sweet gift for anyone who’s ill or hospitalized.
 Why not surprise your loved one, friend, or favorite college student with one of their own?

 Click anywhere on the image below (except the “Pin Me!” button) to download the free printable.
 For best results, print at full size on card stock paper.

 Looking for more healthy inspiration for your fave sickie?